 (1) A description of the utility’s preferred resource portfolio.

-(2) Identification of the variables used.

-(3) Identification of the standards of reliability.
+(2) Identification of the standards of reliability.

-(4) A description of the assumptions expected to have the greatest effect on the preferred resource portfolio.
+(3) A description of the assumptions expected to have the greatest effect on the preferred resource portfolio.

-(5) An analysis showing that supply-side resources and demand-side resources have been evaluated on a consistent and comparable basis, including consideration of the following:
+(4) An analysis showing that supply-side resources and demand-side resources have been evaluated on a consistent and comparable basis, including consideration of the following: